AI-LLM/Turbulence-Benchmark/notes/A Problem of CodeLlama.md

 > ```
 > This function takes a list of integers l, an integer start, and an integer end as input.
 It returns a list of all elements from index start to index end, excluding start and end.
 Inside the function, a for loop iterates through all integers from start to end (inclusive) and checks if it is in the range start:end.
 If it is not, meaning it is equal to either start or end, the function skips that number and continues to the next number.
 Otherwise, it adds that number to a result list.
 Finally, the function returns the result list.

+This may show that "not including" is more common than "exclusive" in the models' trainings.

+## Conclusion

 Besides the range index exclusive problem, the paper also summarized four other categories of issues leading to incorrect results that warrant further detailed analysis.
 These issues are likely the main factors causing the huge variations in CodeLlama's accuracy rate (as shown in the following image).
 How to improve these issues in model training or fine-tuning is key.
 From the slight advantage shown by the 34B model, **using larger models might be an effective approach**.
-However, based on the findings above, **it's difficult to say that CodeLlama 13B or smaller models have any real understanding of natural language instructions**; different usage methods from online large models like GPT should be explored.
+However, based on the findings above, **it's difficult to say that CodeLlama 13B or smaller models have any real understanding of natural language instructions**; different usage methods, from online large models like GPT should be explored, e.g. **Fine-tuning like Phind or rephrasing the prompt to make sure the instruction in inference is as similar as possible to the ones in training**.
 ![](discover-gradient-multi.png)